-The Request Membership system 63 allows someone to request membership of a private group.
+The Request Membership system 1 allows someone to request membership of a private group.
 The group administrator is informed of the request by email.
 The administrator can then accept or decline the request using a Web interface.
+Effectively the Request Membership system works like the system that is used to invite people to join groups, but in reverse.